pete-hotchkiss/deck-of-cards/readme.md

 3 - Code is being tested using QUnit with a test runner wrapper set up in /app/test-runner.html.
 Which can be browsed to when ```gulp serve``` is running

+4 - Easter egg feature, allows for easy configuration of the suit ordering. in the _app/data/data.json__ file simply edit the order of the characters in the  ```suit_order``` node and the app will match this ruling at runtime. *note* Dont confuse this with the ```suite_graphic_order``` node which should not be edited as this is a permanent map to the order in which the grpaihcs for each suit are ordered in the card graphic sprite sheet

 ### Revision History
 Love git I do.
 But sometimes it just goes south.
 I'm not great at wrestling with exporting repos from one server to the other.
 So bummer - lost my revision history